earthdaily/earthdaily-python-client/README.md

 Authentication credentials can be automatically parsed from environment variables.
 The [python-dotenv](https://github.com/theskumar/python-dotenv) package is supported for convenience.

 Rename the `.env.sample` file in this repository to `.env` and enter your credentials.
+Note this file is gitingored and will not be committed.

 In your script or notebook, add: